xxxserxxx/stmps/README.md

 ### Search Controls

-The search tab performs a server-side search for text in metadata name fields.
+The search page performs a server-side search for text in IDv3 metadata fields.
 The search results are filtered into three columns: artist, album, and song.
 20 results (in each column) are fetched at a time; use `n` to load more results.